aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 ## Step 1: Create a representation of an account

-This steps creates the representation of an account.
+This step creates the representation of an account.
 See also [Aptos accounts][account_basics] and [Creating a Signed Transaction](/docs/guides/sign-a-transaction.md).

 <Tabs>
   <TabItem value="python" label="Python" default>